 Many career maritime workers have been unknowingly exposed to potentially toxic and carcinogenic substances during the course of their jobs.
-Long-term exposure to industrial solvents, diesel fumes and byproducts of oil and gas production has been shown to cause serious, life-threatening and fatal illness.
+Long-term exposure to industrial solvents, diesel fumes and byproducts of oil and gas production can cause serious, life-threatening and fatal illnesses.

-If you were diagnosed with leukemia, mesothelioma, asbestosis or another chronic, progressive illness and you suspect that maritime workplace exposure may be the cause, the Texas law firm of Stevenson & Murray can provide you with honest answers, straightforward legal guidance and support in a free consultation.
-Contact our offices today to speak with an experienced maritime accident, injury and illness attorney.
+Were you diagnosed with leukemia, mesothelioma, asbestosis, or another chronic, progressive illness?
+Do you suspect that maritime workplace exposure may be the cause?
+If so, then the Texas law firm of Stevenson & Murray can provide you with honest answers, straightforward legal guidance, and support in a free consultation.
+Contact our offices today to speak with an experienced maritime accident, injury, and illness attorney.

-The firm combines years of experience in the litigation of personal injury and wrongful death claims with a thorough understanding of maritime and admiralty law.
-Our attorneys have a proven record of success in obtaining multimillion-dollar settlements and judgments for our injured clients and families of fatal accident victims.
+The law firm combines years of experience in the litigation of personal injury and wrongful death claims.
+Furthermore, we have a thorough understanding of maritime and admiralty law.
+Our attorneys have a proven record of success.
+In fact, we obtain multimillion-dollar settlements and judgments for our injured clients and families of fatal accident victims.

-We apply this experience and dedication to producing results to cases involving serious, life-threatening illness caused by maritime workplace exposure to substances like benzene, asbestos, diesel fuel, cleaning agents, acids, pesticides and other harmful substances.
+We apply this experience and dedication to producing results.
+Our cases involve serious, life-threatening illnesses caused by maritime workplace exposure to substances like benzene, asbestos, diesel fuel, cleaning agents, acids, pesticides, and other harmful substances.

-A thorough investigation by a team of capable attorneys, knowledgeable investigators and leading independent experts will almost certainly be necessary to uncover evidence to prove that your illness was caused by chemical exposure.
-The firm has substantial resources at its disposal and is willing to invest as necessary to build a strong case for our clients’ recovery.
+A thorough investigation by a team of capable attorneys, knowledgeable investigators, and leading independent experts will almost certainly be necessary.
+We must uncover evidence to prove that chemical exposure caused your illness.
+The firm has substantial resources at its disposal.
+Thus, we are willing to invest as necessary to build a strong case for our client’s recovery.